Ethics, Society & Technology Hub

-The technology industry is famous for its defining ambition: moving fast, disrupting the status quo, and pushing the boundaries of what seems possible.
-This attitude has produced incredible innovations – products and services that improve our lives every day – and it has also led to missteps and dramatic unintended consequences.
+The tech industry is famous for its defining ambition: moving fast, disrupting the status quo, and pushing the boundaries of what seems possible.
+This attitude has produced incredible innovations — as well as serious missteps and unintended consequences.

 The Ethics & Technology Initiative aims to explore the ethical and social dimensions of technology in partnership with those shaping the development of technology.
 Stanford has a special responsibility to address these topics in light of its role as a seedbed of Silicon Valley, and the Center for Ethics in Society has long championed inquiry at the intersection of technology and human values.

-This initiative, led by Ethics Center Faculty Director Rob Reich and Program Manager Hilary Cohen, was inspired by the development of a new undergraduate course, "Computers, Ethics, and Public Policy.”
-The class, CS 181, will be co-taught in Winter Quarter 2019 by Political Science Professors Reich and Jeremy Weinstein, and Computer Science Professor Mehran Sahami.
+This initiative, led by Ethics Center Faculty Director Rob Reich, was inspired by the development of a new undergraduate course.
+The class, CS 182 formerly listed as CS 181, debuted in 2019 and is co-taught by Political Science Professors Reich and Jeremy Weinstein, and Computer Science Professor Mehran Sahami.
 Driven by the course’s launch, we hope to bring similar conversations to the technology sector more broadly, including to entrepreneurs, investors, product designers, engineers and others.

-Throughout the 2018-19 academic year, we will pilot a series of dynamic learning experiences at the intersection of ethics and technology, with the hope of figuring out how to best serve and partner with a diverse set of actors across Silicon Valley for the long term.
-We will begin by experimenting with tailored offerings for the following groups:
+We have piloted a series of dynamic learning experiences at the intersection of ethics and technology, with the hope of figuring out how to best serve and partner with a diverse set of actors across Silicon Valley for the long term.
+We began by experimenting with tailored offerings for the following groups:

 - Employees at leading tech companies from a variety of teams and levels of seniority